AQ Assured by AsureQuality, New Zealand’s Government-owned food assurance company.

-Dairy farming practices in New Zealand varies depending on region and season, as climate factors influence grass nutrition and growth.
+**Dairy farming practices in New Zealand vary depending on region and season, as climate factors influence grass growth and nutrition.

 Milk is not collected if the temperature, colour or flavour is not to the highest specification.